MalakhFuller/7-VM-Home-SOC-Lab/kerberoasting-aes-roast-dual-siem-detection.md

 **Completed:** 2026-06-21
 **Author:** Malakh Fuller

-> **Privacy note:** Internal lab IP addresses have been anonymized in this writeup and related screenshots.
+**Privacy note:** Internal lab IP addresses have been anonymized in this writeup and related screenshots.
 All testing was performed exclusively on my own isolated home lab network, against accounts I created specifically to be attacked.

-> **How to read this:** This is the honest version, and this one earns the label.
+**How to read this:** This is the honest version, and this one earns the label.
 The attack and the crack went fast.
 The detection engineering — the Wazuh half in particular — was a multi-hour fight with wrong turns, false leads, and a long stretch where I was nearly convinced a clean event had vanished into thin air.
 All of it is in here on purpose.
 A writeup where the custom rule fires on the first try is a writeup where nothing was actually learned.
 The dead ends *are* the experience; they're the part I can defend in an interview, because I lived every one of them.

-> **On AI:** As with the rest of this series, I used Claude as a research and troubleshooting partner — and on this exercise it was a working partner more than on any build before it.
+**On AI:** As with the rest of this series, I used Claude as a research and troubleshooting partner — and on this exercise it was a working partner more than on any build before it.
 When the Wazuh rule refused to fire, the two of us bisected the problem together: it proposed the next probe, I ran it and fed back the result, and we narrowed the fault one layer at a time.
 The division of labor is the same one I'll stand behind in any room: every command was one I ran, every wall was one I hit myself, every judgment call — when to push, when to bank, when a confident-sounding fix didn't smell right — was mine, and more than once I was the one who pushed back on a theory that turned out to be wrong.
 Every claim here I can defend with the tab closed.
-I'd have reached the same working rule without AI; it would simply have cost me days (weeks?) of forum threads instead of one evening.
+I'd have reached the same working rule without AI; it would simply have cost me days of forum threads instead of an evening.
 In a field where the ground shifts weekly, that's a trade I'll take every time.
 The carpenter who refuses power tools still builds the house — it just takes him longer, and fewer people line up to hire him.

 ---